Gut feelings and how they can help us parent

 4- Supporting your child to notice what activities or actions help them return to feeling safe and more comfortable again will help them become aware of strategies they can use when big feelings arise.

 Playful activities can be particularly helpful as a gentle, non-threatening way for your child to reconnect with others and the outside world.
-Check out Lumin&Us, our free play-based App.
-The scan function is designed to help you notice what your body is telling you about what you need.
+Check out Lumin&Us, our free play-based app.
+The SCAN function is designed to help you notice what your body is telling you about what you need.
 You can help your child develop their awareness of their interoceptive sense and find activities to suit their emotional needs as well as your own.

 Peppy Hills is a qualified play therapist who leads Project Salam at Beacon Family Services.